uw-echospace/group-website/content/post/2021-06-21-postdoc-opening/index.md

 -----------------

 #### _Limitations on Appointment_
-_Cumulative length of postdoctoral appointment may not exceed 5 years, including postdoctoral experience(s) at other institutions.
+_In compliance with regulations at University of Washington, cumulative length of postdoctoral appointment may not exceed 5 years, including postdoctoral experience(s) at other institutions.
 Postdoctoral Scholars are engaged in full-time mentored advanced training to enhance professional skills and research independence, and perform primarily research and scholarship under the direction and supervision of University faculty mentors._

 _Postdoctoral scholars are represented by UAW 4121 and are subject to the collective bargaining agreement, unless agreed exclusion criteria apply.
 For more information, please visit the University of Washington Labor Relations website (UAW Contract)._